Tea Tree Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Nature of Tea Tree Oil

 Tea tree oil has long been used by indigenous individuals for its medicinal benefits.
-Its therapeutic effects are related to its strong antibacterial, antimicrobial, and anti-inflammatory properties, which make it a popular ingredient in a variety of cosmetic and pharmaceutical products.
+Its therapeutic effects are related to its strong antibacterial, antimicrobial, and anti-inflammatory properties, which make it a popular ingredient in a variety of and pharmaceutical products.
 The oil is derived by steam distillation of the melaleuca alternifolia tea tree leaves, producing a clear to very pale golden liquid with a pronounced fresh, camphoraceous aroma.

 Health Benefits of Tea Tree Oil